 The wage estimates for NPs include hourly and annual figures.

 Nurse practitioner salary information continues to evolve as new statistics are provided and the market value of an NP position could therefore vary.
-Nonetheless, higher education in nursing to prepare for nurse practitioner positoins may pay off.
-Consider reviewing Nurse Practitioner Programs to find the NP degree program that might enhance your career.
+Nonetheless, higher education in nursing to prepare for nurse practitioner positions could really pay off.

 * Salary figures are based on a national data and may vary by location.
 This is an offer for educational opportunities that may lead to employment and not an offer for nor a guarantee of employment.